-Patrick Sabat was born in the Philippines and earned a Bachelor’s Degree in Philosophy at Our Lady of Peace College Seminary in the Tarlac Diocese; he later held a teaching position at the Tarlac State University.
-While discerning a vocation to the priesthood, he hosted a Catholic radio and TV program, and ventured into a computer/media production business.
-He was asked to accompany the International Pilgrim Virgin Statue (IPVS) of Fatima in 2003, mostly to Asia and Australia, and five years later (2008) gave up his career to work full time as the IPV Statue custodian worldwide.
+Patrick Sabat completed his Bachelor of Arts in Philosophy at Our Lady of Peace College Seminary in the Diocese of Tarlac, Philippines.
+While still discerning the vocation to the priesthood, he enrolled at the Jesuit-run university, Ateneo de Manila for masteral studies in Philosophy and later held a teaching position at the Tarlac State University.
+He hosted Catholic radio and TV programs, and ventured into a computer/media production business.
+When he got married, they moved to Singapore for a couple of years.
+He was asked to accompany the International Pilgrim Virgin Statue (IPVS) of Fatima in 2003, mostly to Asia and Australia, and five years later (2008) gave up his university career and businesses to work full time as the IPV Statue custodian worldwide.

-Patrick has travelled internationally with nearly one million miles by land, sea and air, spreading the message of Fatima and promoting devotion to Our Blessed Mother and the Eucharist, the Rosary and the Scapular.
-He has delivered engaging talks and various presentations in many different settings, including churches, schools and universities, correctional facilities, nursing homes and hospitals.
+Patrick has travelled internationally spreading the message of Fatima and promoting devotion to Our Blessed Mother and the Eucharist, the Rosary and the Scapular.
+He has delivered engaging talks during conferences and various presentations in many different settings, including churches, schools and universities, correctional facilities, nursing homes and hospitals.
 Our Lady has shown him the wonderful work of a lay apostle through the Pilgrim Virgin Statue Program, and the vocation he was searching for himself.

-For more than 15 years, Patrick was honored to be asked to continue its teaching mission as the principle statue custodian and now the Director for the Pilgrim Statue Program of the World Apostolate of Fatima, USA (The Blue Army).
+Patrick continues its teaching mission as the principle statue custodian and now the Director of the PVS Program of the World Apostolate of Fatima, USA (The Blue Army).
 He has been a frequent guest on radio and television, and has given hundreds of media interviews including EWTN, Relevant Radio, Fox News and CBS News among others.
-He and his wife, Mary Anne, and their 3 children: Elias, 13; Patrick Jr. 11; and Marci Anna, 4, reside in Munster, IN.
+He and his wife, Mary Anne, and their 3 young children: Elias, 14; Patrick Jr. 12; and Marci Anna, 5, now reside in Munster, IN.

 Patrick can be reached at email@example.com.